 For information about larger grants that are available please register on Suffolk Sourcing.

 We are just starting to put grants onto Suffolk Sourcing so all the information may not be there the first time you use the system.

 Most of Suffolk’s small community grants are now administered through the Suffolk Community Foundation.
 For up to date information please visit www.suffolkcf.org.uk.

-For advice on how to get funding and news on funding matters, please visit the Community Action Suffolk website.
+For advice on how to get funding and news on funding matters, visit Community Action Suffolk.

 Commissioner: the person(s) responsible for the commissioning process.

 Commissioning: the process of:

 - specifying the outcomes required